Onkar-code/projecteWebAppM8UF2/README.md

 #To Run container

-First of all, must has docker & docker-compose installed.
+First of all, must have docker & docker-compose installed.

 1. Clone de project
 2. `cd projecteWebAppM8UF2`